cooliris/embed-wall/README.md

 The Embed Wall was developed to enable web publishers to present photo and video content using the Cooliris Wall user interface, using a Flash-based widget.
 The widget fetches a collection from a supported source, and enables users to browse, view, and play slideshows of the photos and videos.

 Originally, web publishers pointed at a centrally-hosted version of the Embed Wall SWF.
-While the product is no longer maintained, many web properties continue to use it, so we are making the SWF available for self-hosting.
+While the product is no longer maintained, many web properties continue to depend on it, so we are making the SWF available for self-hosting at your own risk.

 ### Warning

-We recommend that you migrate your content to a more modern solution that uses standard Web technologies and supports mobile browsers.
-If you continue to use the Embed Wall, please consider the following:
+<div color="red">We recommend that you migrate your content to a more modern solution that uses standard Web technologies and supports mobile browsers.
+If you continue to use the Embed Wall, please consider the following:</div>

 * The Embed Wall is no longer supported.
 * The Embed Wall does not work on mobile browsers, as it was built on Adobe Flash.